hyphacoop/hypha.coop/_posts/2023-02-28-public-goods.md

 ---
-title: 'Cyber-visions of altruism: exploring the entanglement of Web3 and public goods'
+title: 'Cyber-visions of altruism'
 author: Andi Argast
 date: 2023-02-28
 acknowledgement: 'Andi is the Strategy Lead at Hypha, and is a probationary member.'
-excerpt: 'Considering public goods in the context of open source development projects and connecting this older discourse to more recent Web3 + public good conversations.'
+excerpt: 'Exploring the entanglement of Web3 and public goods'
 ---

 ### {{ page.excerpt }}